pfefferle/wordpress-webmention/readme.md

 Project and support maintained on github at [pfefferle/wordpress-webmention](https://github.com/pfefferle/wordpress-webmention).

+### 5.8.0

+* Return a distinct message when a Webmention already exists and was updated, filterable via `webmention_update_message`
+* Friendlier default success message for the Webmention endpoint

 ### 5.7.0

 * Fix blind SSRF vulnerability by using `wp_safe_remote_get` for author page and tools requests